anuraj/anuraj.github.io/_posts/2025-12-12-build-vector-search-app-dotnet.md

 List<CloudService> cloudServices =
 [
     new() {
         Name = "Azure App Service",
         Description = "Host .NET, Java, Node.js, and Python web applications and APIs in a fully managed Azure service.
 You only need to deploy your code to Azure.
 Azure takes care of all the infrastructure management like high availability, load balancing, and autoscaling."
     },
-    new() {
-            Name = "Azure Service Bus",
-            Description = "A fully managed enterprise message broker supporting both point to point and publish-subscribe integrations.
-It's ideal for building decoupled applications, queue-based load leveling, or facilitating communication between microservices."
-    },
-    new() {
-            Name = "Azure Blob Storage",
-            Description = "Azure Blob Storage allows your applications to store and retrieve files in the cloud.
-Azure Storage is highly scalable to store massive amounts of data and data is stored redundantly to ensure high availability."
-    },
-    new() {
-            Name = "Microsoft Entra ID",
-            Description = "Manage user identities and control access to your apps, data, and resources."
-    },
-    new() {
-            Name = "Azure Key Vault",
-            Description = "Store and access application secrets like connection strings and API keys in an encrypted vault with restricted access to make sure your secrets and your application aren't compromised."
-    },
-    new() {
-            Name = "Azure AI Search",
-            Description = "Information retrieval at scale for traditional and conversational search applications, with security and options for AI enrichment and vectorization."
-    }
+    //Other Azure Services with Name and Description.
 ];

 var dbContext = provider.GetRequiredService<VectorDataAIDbContext>();